-- Create inspection bypass rules on the segment reference device. - Network I/O slots are available for inspection bypass rules.
-On the IPS only, slot 4 is reserved for the stacking bus. - Inspection Bypass mismatches are displayed in the Sync Health tab.

-To resolve any issues, update the inspection bypass rules on the segment reference device.
-The Sync Health tab automatically updates the synchronization status.

-The SMS synchronizes inspection bypass rules across the stack when you finish updating inspection bypass rules on the segment reference device.
+- Create inspection bypass rules on the segment reference device. - Network I/O slots are available for inspection bypass rules. - Inspection Bypass mismatches are displayed in the Sync Health tab. - To resolve any issues, update the inspection bypass rules on the segment reference device.
+The Sync Health tab automatically updates the synchronization status. - The SMS synchronizes inspection bypass rules across the stack when you finish updating inspection bypass rules on the segment reference device.